parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 .. image:: ../images/instance-group-3.jpg

-You should now see the Instance Group named 'default' in the Instance Manager.
+You should now see an **Instance Group** named 'default' in the Instance Manager.
 We will need to 'Stage' the configuration that we created on NGINX 1 and sync it to NGINX 2 and 3.

    .. image:: ../images/instance-group-4.jpg